 Skip to main content

 Inkwell includes powerful navigation tools to help you move through long scripts quickly and write more efficiently.
-This guide covers typewriter scrolling, the minimap, the navigation panel, and productivity shortcuts.
+This guide covers typewriter scrolling, the ScrollMap, the Navigation panel outline, and navigation shortcuts.

 Typewriter scrolling

-Typewriter scrolling keeps your cursor vertically centered while you write, eliminating the need to look at the bottom of the screen.
+Typewriter scrolling keeps your cursor vertically centered while you write, eliminating the need to look at the bottom of the screen as you type.

 Enable typewriter scrolling